Dory-Hadad/Dory-Hadad/README.md

 # Hey, I’m @Dory-Hadad 👋
 I’m an ⚡**electrical**💡 engineer
 🕹️ I mostly do firmware and microcontroller-related programs
-🌱 I’m currently learning how to use git correctly
+🌱 Learning how to use git better
 📫 Here is my personnal email :
 - dory_hadad@hotmail.com